RubenHerman/react-native-jiinxt/README.md

    * Create a new actions file in src/actions/ and exports it in src/actions/index.js
 1. `jiinxt add-component $component_name`
    * Creates a new component in src/components/
+1. `jiinxt update-jiinxt`
+   * Updates jiinxt tool with latest from github release.
+1. `jiinxt --help`
+   * Manual Page
+1. `jiinxt --version`
+   * Shows what version the jiinxt tool is currently running.